Rapid Probabilistic Interest Learning from Domain-Specific Pairwise Image Comparisons: Storyboarding

 \section{Storyboarding}

-The image interest estimates obtained using GP-CNN are easily used for storyboarding.
-This is a simple matter of selecting $N$ images corresponding to the top image scores, requiring that these are at least $d$ images apart.
-Figure \ref{Interest_storyboarding} shows a 24-image storyboard summary of the autonomous rover data set.
+The image interest estimates obtained using pairwise ranking systems are easily used for storyboarding.
+This is a simple matter of selecting $N_s$ images corresponding to the top mean image scores, requiring that these are at least $d_s$ images apart for sequential datasets.
+Here, both $d_s$ and $N_s$ are left as user defined input parameters, to allow for customised and controllable storyboarding.
+Giving a user the ability to adjusting these parameters and display relevant results within an exploration tool is a particularly effective means of exploring image datasets.

+A similar approach can be taken to produce image memorability-based storyboards.
+In this work, we compare GP-TS storyboards with those produced using a pre-trained image memorability predictor, MemNet \citep{Khosla}.
+MemNet is a deep convolutional neural network trained using 60 000 images sampled from a number of image collections (both scene and object-centric) and corresponding memorability scores, captured using an intensive labelling process.

+As an alternative to storyboarding using image interest or memorability, clustering approaches to storyboarding attempt to summarise image datasets by finding a representative set of images.
+In this work, we also compare GP-TS and MemNet storyboarding with a recent clustering approach \citep{mestre2015}.
+Here, hierarchical agglomerative clustering \citep{ward1963} is applied to the same pre-trained convolutional neural network image features used by GP-TS.
+After grouping images into $N_s$ clusters, a representative image is selected for each cluster by finding the image with a feature vector closest to the mean image feature vector for each cluster.
+This clustering approach to storyboarding is termed HAC hereafter.